-You can find the River of Light in the grounds of Royal Botanic Garden between the CBD edge and the harbour’s edge, with views of the skyline and city lights as a stunning backdrop.
+River of Light is located in the grounds of the Royal Botanic Garden between the CBD edge and the harbour’s edge, with views of the skyline and city lights as a stunning backdrop.
 The installation is positioned prominently between two major walking paths in order to be seen at its best.
-By day, the clear Perspex material shimmers as it reflects the light and colours of surrounding grass, trees, and sky.
-After sunset, LED lights shimmer through the vertical Perspex rods bringing the palette of vibrant colours to life.

-Vivid Light is a magical celebration of light design excellence and the world’s largest outdoor art gallery comprising 72 installations this year.
+Vivid Light is an annual celebration of light design excellence and the world’s largest outdoor art gallery comprising 72 installations this year.
 The festival runs until June 15.